 How Much Weight Can Plastic Strapping Hold?

-Plastic strapping is 80% lighter than steel strapping making it easier to use for hand strapping products.
+Plastic strapping coils are 80% lighter than steel strapping, making them easier to use for hand-strapping products.
 Machine-grade strapping makes it easier to get larger volumes of products out the door while still taking advantage of the lower cost of plastic strapping.
-This form of strapping is an excellent complement to stretch wrap to help ensure your pallets are secure no matter what happens during the shipping process.
+This form of strapping is an excellent complement to stretch wrap to help ensure your pallets are secure, no matter what happens during the shipping process.

 Polyester Strapping

 Polyester strapping is the strongest form of plastic strap material.
-It is beginning to replace lighter steel strapping due to the lower cost and ease of use.
 Polyester strapping can withstand high initial tensioning, provide extremely high break strength levels, and offer superior impact resistance.
 This makes polyester strapping material an excellent and cost-effective alternative to steel.
 The minimal elongation properties of polyester strapping material help to maintain load retention levels during transport or long-term storage.

-The rubber band effect of polyester allows the strapping to stretch and retain tension with less chance of snapping if the load shifts during transport, ensuring your products arrive at their destination in one piece.
-Polyester plastic strapping comes in both hand and machine grade, helping to meet all your packaging and shipping needs.
+The rubber band effect of polyester allows the strapping to stretch and retain tension with less chance of snapping if the load shifts during transport, ensuring your products (such as lumber, glass bottles, cans, and other heavy pallets) arrive at their destination in one piece and sealed securely.

 Polypropylene Strapping

-Polypropylene strapping is the most economical and commonly used material on the market.
-As a step-down from polyester strapping.
-It is lightweight and durable, providing you with the piece of mind knowing your products will make it to their destination in the same condition they left your warehouse in.
+Polypropylene strapping has a weaker breakpoint than polyester strapping, but it is the most economical and commonly used material on the market.
+It is lightweight and durable, providing you with the peace of mind knowing your products (such as meat and seafood, magazines, and linens) will make it to their destination in the same condition they left your warehouse in.

 What Is the Difference Between Polyester Strapping and Polypropylene Strapping?